docker-library/official-images/README.md

 #### Consistency

 All official images should provide a consistent interface.
-A beginning user should be able to `docker run official-image sh` without needing to learn about `--entrypoint`.
+A beginning user should be able to `docker run official-image bash` (or `sh`) without needing to learn about `--entrypoint`.
 It is also nice for advanced users to take advantage of entrypoint, so that they can `docker run official-image --arg1 --arg2` without having to specify the binary to execute.

 1. If the startup process does not need arguments, just use `CMD`: